Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 1. Source code implementations for the classes, structs and functions
 that comprise the EngageUI API for wxWidgets -- about 3000 LOC.
 This code can directly be used to create an EngageUI app based on wxWidgets.
-All EngageUI/wxWidgets apps are based on this source code.
+All EngageUI apps are based on this source code.
-2. An app-dashboard for the UDE and an activity-handler for producing EngageUI apps (about 12000 LOC).
+2. An app-dashboard for the IDE and an activity-handler for producing EngageUI apps (about 12000 LOC).

 # Building EngageIDE:
 Should you build this app?